theolivenbaum/resin/README.md

 Resin is a document database that's been coupled with a search index.
 That index can represent any vector space, no matter how thick or wide, as long as it's a `Sir.IModel`, meaning, you can use it to analyze term based spaces as well as semantic ones.

-## Traversing spaces

-In high dimensions, sparse vectors will enable fast scanning of your space.

-In low dimensions, dense vectors will not deteriorate querying speed.

-In a dense space, a high CPU clock frequency is required for decent querying performance.

-Very little RAM is needed during querying.

 ## Vector spaces

 Built from embeddings extracted from document fields during the tokenization phase of the write session, spaces are